West Anglia Main Line: Locomotives and rolling stock

-Throughout the steam era trains were predominantly hauled by Great Eastern Railway (or its constituent companies') locomotives: when steam ended in East Anglia in the 1960s some of these locomotives were still operated – see Stratford TMD and Great Eastern Railway.
-After the grouping of 1923 LNER-designed locomotives were used with the B17 4-6-0 class working many main line services.
-Following nationalisation in 1948 British Railways introduced the Britannia 4-6-2 class on some main line services until succeeded by diesels in the late 1950s.
+Throughout the steam era trains were predominantly hauled by Great Eastern Railway (or its constituent companies') locomotives.
+When steam ended in East Anglia in the 1960s, some of these locomotives were still operated.
+(Note: See Stratford TMD and Great Eastern Railway articles for more detail.)
+After the Grouping of 1923, LNER-designed locomotives were used with the B17 4-6-0 class working many main line services.
+Following nationalisation in 1948, British Railways introduced the Britannia 4-6-2 class on some main line services, until they were succeeded by diesel locomotives in the late 1950s.